 Change can be made by highlighting and campaigning on these issues, but efforts do need to be focused on the data.
 Sometimes change can be achieved through simple programs run by businesses themselves.
-Sometimes it comes through a complex equation of education, economic equality, political will and cultural forces.
-Change can happen over the course of days, weeks, months or years.
+Sometimes it comes through a complex equation of collective action, education, economic equality, political will, and cultural forces.
+Change can happen over the course of days, weeks, months, or years.

 Making these changes is generally important on a societal level.
-Companies that follow their values and emphasize diversity tend to be more profitable.
-If you want to make positive change in a company, one of the best ways to do it is to start speaking their language - numbers.
+Companies that follow their valuesand emphasize diversity tend to be more profitable.
+If you want to make a positive change in the organizational culture of a company, one of the best ways to do it is to start speaking their language - numbers.

 One good way to start would be looking at structured compensation frameworks that companies have made to address this.
 Both Buffer and Gitlab publish their compensation philosophy transparently, so you can see how different roles and demographics stack up when it comes to pay.
 As per their principles, "GitLab will continue to monitor pay equality to ensure underrepresented groups are paid at the same rate as the company."